Date: Saturday 18th May 2024

 Looping back through the Kilkenny hills, and crossing the outbound route at Kiltealy, you head east through Enniscorthy to Blackwater, and then up the coast road to Arklow, Laragh and the finish.

-Recommended Control points are the TOP Garage in Carnew (not the first one, which is closed, there is a second one further out of town), the excellent little “Martys Pantry” Café in Sean Kelly Square, Carrick-on-Suir, and the Blackwater Lodge Hotel in Blackwater.
+Recommended Control points are the Centra shop or Texaco Garage in Carnew, the excellent little “Martys Pantry” Café in Sean Kelly Square, Carrick-on-Suir, and the Spar or Blackwater Lodge Hotel in Blackwater.

-Although there aren’t many big mountains on the route, the constant succession of smaller hills will challenge the majority of randonneurs and in the final hundred kilometers even the minor ascents can be testing for tired legs.
+Although there aren’t many big mountains on the route, the constant succession of smaller hills will challenge the majority of randonneurs and in the final 100kms even the minor ascents can be testing for tired legs.

 Please read this page for more details on what to expect on a self-supported event.